Bledar Kola

 Bledar Kola (born 1 August 1972) is an Albanian retired football player and later manager.

 Early life

 Kola comes from Mirditë, but grew up in the city of Lezhë.
 He was an exemplary student.
 He started his career at Besëlidhja Lezhë, and then moved to Partizani Tirana.
 Later he moved to Greece where his playing career took off.

-Playing career
+Club career

-Club
+Kola started his career at Besëlidhja and in 1988 he was promoted to the first team.
+In 1989 he moved to Partizani and in the following season he played for Elbasani.
+In the summer of 1991 Kola took part in the Mediterranean Games with Albania in Greece caught the eye of the manager of Panargiakos, Angelos Anastasiadis.
+Thus he was acquired by the Greek club, where he played for 3 seasons.
+In 1994 he joined Apollon Athens and he helped the team with his performances qualify for the UEFA Cup in 1995 and the Cup final in 1996.

-Kola spent most of his career playing for various clubs in the Greek Super League, including Panathinaikos, Apollon Smyrnis, Panargiakos and AEK Athens.
-In January 2003, Kola was sacked by Kallithea after failing a doping test.
+In the summer of 1996 he made the big step of his career and was transferred to Panathinaikos, where he played for 4.5 seasons.
+In November 2001, he became Greek, was baptized an Orthodox Christian and took the name "Christophoros".
+On 19 January 2001 he moved to rivals, AEK Athens.
+During his spell at the club he won the Cup in 2002.
+On 7 July 2002 his contract with was terminated and he signed for Kallithea.
+In January 2003, Kola was released by Kallithea after failing a doping test.
+Afterwards he returned to Apollon, where he finished his career in 2004.

-International
+International career

 He made his debut for Albania in a December 1990 European Championship qualification match away against Spain and earned a total of 39 caps, scoring 6 goals.
 His final international was a March 2001 FIFA World Cup qualification against England in Tirana.